 Tulum really doesn’t need any presentation.

-If you are not familiar with this town, imagine an endless white sand beach lined up with high-end boutique hotels built in an eco-chic style and fancy beach club.
+If you are not familiar with this town, imagine an endless white sand beach lined up with high-end boutique hotels built in an eco-chic style and fancy beach clubs.
 Although there is nothing ecological about them, it sounds fancy, right?

 What I have just described is the beachside of Tulum.
-At about 5 kilometers from the beach, you have downtown, friendly known as Tulum Pueblo.
+At about 5 kilometers from the beach, you have a downtown, friendly known as Tulum Pueblo.

 Be it for the little restaurants and cafes offering international and local food, the organic shops and yoga places, an international community of expats and long-term tourists create a very chill and fake laid-back vibe!